kuromoka/cyger/README.md

 echo $result['Poloniex']['BTC_ETH'];    // 0.04549105
 ```

-The secound example code below shows getting last price of BTC_ETH from all supporting exchange.
+The secound example code below shows getting last price of BTC_ETH from all [supporting exchanges](#supporting_exchanges).
 It is possible not to set exchange, but it is necessary to set pairs.
 if exchanges don't support pairs, returning NULL.

 ```PHP